David J. Finnamore

 In my native environment.

-At Red SquareMy most fun job recording for someone else came in the fall of 1998 when I was part of a team recording the Russian National Philharmonic Orchestra in Tomck, Siberia.
+At Red SquareMy most fun job came in the fall of 1998 when I was part of a team recording the Russian National Philharmonic Orchestra in Tomck, Siberia.
 The photo to the right was taken in Red Square.

 I always wanted to write and record my own music.
-Becoming a recording engineer seemed at first like only a step on the path; but I soon found that I enjoyed recording other people's music as much as my own!
-So I'll probably keep at it, even if my own music eventually makes me enough money by itself.
-My current project mixes my interests in Celtic and "early" music: Music for Tolkien's Middle-earth
+Becoming a recording engineer seemed at first like only a step on the path; but I soon found that I enjoyed recording other people's music as much as my own.

 Info